About this Project

 - If you’re on a well, you’ll have water for drier times of year like late summer/early fall.

 - Regardless of the source, you’ll save money on the electricity it takes to pump and heat water.
-According to the U.S. Department of Energy, heating water can account for 12% of a home’s annual energy use, or about $264 for an average home.
+According to the U.S. Department of Energy, heating water can account for 12% of a home’s annual energy use!

-Easy ways to reduce your household water use
+Here are some easy ways to reduce your household water use:

 - Turn off the faucet when brushing your teeth or shaving; turning off the water while brushing can save up to 8 gallons a day, or 240 gallons a month!